 We have business operations in Switzerland and the Netherlands and have been granted tax rulings by each jurisdiction.
+Our Netherlands ruling is set to expire on December 31, 2022 and our Switzerland ruling remains in effect as long as our business operations comply with the ruling requirements during the period or until Switzerland finalizes the implementation dates of new international tax rules.
+Prior to the year ended December 31, 2016 we benefited from a Switzerland ruling which expired December 31, 2015.

-Our tax rulings in Switzerland expired December 31, 2015 and the Netherlands ruling is set to expire on December 31, 2022.
-As a result of the tax rulings, our net income was higher by \$8.5 million, \$8.5 million and \$6.5 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+As a result of the tax rulings, our net income was higher by \$7.8 million for the year ended December 31, 2016, \$8.5 million for the year ended December 31, 2015, and \$8.5 million for the year ended December 31, 2014.
 The benefit from these tax rulings is reflected within the overall benefit received from international income taxes in the table above.

-We consider the majority of the operating earnings of non-U.S. subsidiaries to be indefinitely invested outside the U.S. The cumulative earnings of these subsidiaries were \$493.3 million at December 31, 2015.
+We consider the majority of the operating earnings of non-U.S. subsidiaries to be indefinitely invested outside the U.S. The cumulative earnings of these subsidiaries were \$546.7 million at December 31, 2016.
 No provision has been made for U.S. federal and state, or international taxes that may result from future remittances of the undistributed earnings of non-U.S. subsidiaries.
 Should we repatriate these earnings in the future, we would have to adjust the income tax provision in the period in which the decision to repatriate earnings is made.
 A determination of the related tax liability that would be paid on these undistributed earnings if repatriated is not practicable for several reasons including the complexity of laws and regulations in the various jurisdictions where we operate, the varying tax treatment of potential repatriation scenarios and the timing of any future repatriation.
 For the operating earnings not considered to be indefinitely invested outside the U.S., we have accounted for the tax impact on a current basis.